Drug interactions between Gengraf and Sandimmune

 Therapeutic duplication is the use of more than one medicine from the same drug category or therapeutic class to treat the same condition.
 This can be intentional in cases where drugs with similar actions are used together for demonstrated therapeutic benefit.
 It can also be unintentional in cases where a patient has been treated by more than one doctor, or had prescriptions filled at more than one pharmacy, and can have potentially adverse consequences.

 The recommended maximum number of medicines in the 'undecapeptide immunosuppressants' category to be taken concurrently is usually one.
-Your list includes two medicines belonging to the 'undecapeptide immunosuppressants' category:
+Your list includes one medicines belonging to the 'undecapeptide immunosuppressants' category: